wazuh/wazuh-documentation/source/docker/docker_installation.rst

 Docker engine
 ----------------------------------------------
-Docker requires a 64-bit installation and the kernel must be 3.10 at minimum.
+Docker requires a 64-bit operating system running kernel version 3.10 or higher.

 To check your current kernel version, open a terminal and use ``uname -r`` to display your kernel version::